sufnlower/upcheck/README.md

 # upcheck
 Small wrapper around nmap.
 Port scans a network and concisely reports which machines are up with available info.
+The point of this tool is to display the results, one target machine per line.

 ```
 usage: UpCheck.py [-h] [-n NETWORK] [-p PORTS] [-s]